Got Red Mite in Your Hen House? These products will help...

 Predators such as dogs and feral cats could be one reason as to why your chickens have stopped going inside the coop at night.
 These animals will spook your flock, with smaller predators such as stoats, rats and ferrets having the potential to gain access inside the coop by climbing over the fencing, or squeezing through small openings in the coop’s wiring.
 Luckily, there are a few steps you can take to deter these animals and have your chickens back in their coop every night.
 One option is to get a motion sensitive light installed, which will scare off any unwanted guests.

-All of the Omlet coops are predator resistant, which will reassure you that your chickens will be safe from any night time visitors.
+All of the Omlet Eglu Chicken Coops are predator resistant, which will reassure you that your chickens will be safe from any night time visitors.
 With anti-tunnel skirts that lie flat on the ground, and heavy duty steel weld mesh, these features will help to prevent animals from digging in.
 When the house door is shut then your hens will be 100% secure all night long.

-feral cats could be one reason as to why your chickens have stopped going inside the coop at night
+cats could be one reason why your chickens have stopped going inside their coop at night

 Omlet runs offer anti-tunnel skirts and heavy duty steel weld mesh to stop animals from digging in